Meejourney/Data-Science-Bootcamp/Project Portfolio/R Programing/Readme.md

 Test Run File [Click Google Colab](https://colab.research.google.com/drive/1lof-x-iK6j-C5qjU03G2I4jsKjZJTHxt?usp=sharing)

 ## Objective:
-To build a simple chatbot to receive pizza orders from customers in a pizza shop using R.
+To build a simple chatbot to receive pizza orders from customers in a pizzaria shop using R Programing.

 ### Features:
 • 01 Welcomes customers and displays the menu with prices
-• 02 Allows customers to choose pizza options by entering the corresponding numbers
+• 02 Allows customers to choose pizza options by entering the corresponding menus
 • 03 Calculates the total bill based on the customer's selection
 • 04 Provides a billing summary for payment